December 5, 2024

 1. Switch to Filtered or Distilled Water: Avoid tap water entirely if possible.

-2. Allow Tap Water to Sit: If filtered water isn’t available let tap water sit out for 24 hours to allow the chlorine to evaporate.
+2. Allow Tap Water to Sit: If you don’t have access to filtered water then let your tap water sit out for about 24 hours as it will let the chemicals evaporate.

-3. Flush the Soil: Periodically rinse the soil with distilled water to remove chemical buildup.
+3. Flush the Soil: From time to time you can rinse the soil with distilled water as it will remove the chemicals that have built up.

 4. Fungal Infections